ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: The ImageNet-Patch Dataset

 \section{The ImageNet-Patch Dataset}

 We now illustrate how we apply our methodology to generate the \datasetname dataset that will be used to evaluate the robustness of classification models against patch attacks.

 \myparagraph{The Baseline Dataset.} We start from the validation set of the original ImageNet database,\footnote{\url{https://www.image-net.org/challenges/LSVRC/index.php}} containing $1,281,167$ training images, $50,000$ validation images and $100,000$ test images, divided into $1,000$ object classes.
-From the validation set, we select a test set of $5,000$ images that matches exactly the ones used in RobustBench~\cite{croce2020robustbench} for testing model robustness against adversarial attacks.
+From the validation set, we select a test set of $5,000$ images that matches exactly the ones used in RobustBench~\cite{croce2021robustbench} for testing model robustness against adversarial attacks.
 This allows us not only to provide a direct comparison with the RobustBench framework, but also to easily add our benchmark to it.
 We create the corpus of images used to optimize adversarial patches from the remaining part of the ImageNet validation set, excluding the images used for the test set, and randomly sampling $20$ images from different classes.
 Each patch is then optimized on these samples except the images of the target class of the attack.
 To clarify, if the attack is targeting the class ``cup'', we select one image for each of 20 different classes selected from the remaining 999 classes of the ImageNet dataset.

-\myparagraph{The ImageNet-Patch Dataset.} We now define the \datasetname dataset.
-Since we optimize adversarial patches on an ensemble of chosen models, we select three deep neural network architectures trained on the ImageNet dataset, namely AlexNet~\cite{krizhevsky2012imagenet}, ResNet18~\cite{he2016deep} and SqueezeNet~\cite{iandola2016squeezenet}.
+\myparagraph{The ImageNet-Patch Dataset.} We now discuss how we generate the \datasetname dataset.
+We apply the methodology proposed by Brown et al.~\cite{brown2017adversarial} that optimizes adversarial patches on an ensemble of chosen models, and we select three deep neural network architectures trained on the ImageNet dataset, namely AlexNet~\cite{krizhevsky2012imagenet}, ResNet18~\cite{he2016deep} and SqueezeNet~\cite{iandola2016squeezenet}.
 We leverage the pretrained models available inside the PyTorch TorchVision zoo,\footnote{\url{https://pytorch.org/vision/master/models.html}} that are trained to take in input RGB images of size $224 \times 224$.

 We run Algorithm~\ref{algo:advPatch} to create squared patches with a size of $50 \times 50$ pixels, with a learning rate of $1$, $20$ training samples selected as previously described, $5000$ training epochs, and using the cross-entropy as the loss function of choice.
 We consider rotation and translation as the applied affine transformations during the optimization of the patch, constraining rotations up to $\pm \frac{\pi}{8}$ to mimic the setup applied by Brown et al.\cite{brown2017adversarial}, and translations to a shift of $\pm 68$ pixels on both axes from the center of the image.
 The latter is a heuristic constraint, as we want to avoid corner cases where the adversarial patch is too close to the boundaries of the image.
 We also keep the size of the adversarial patch fix to $50 \times 50$ pixels during the optimization process.